 6. Know How to Shop for Oysters

-If a raw oyster is open and doesn’t close when you when you tap it with another oyster’s shell, it means it’s dead.
+If a raw oyster is open and doesn’t close when you tap it with another oyster’s shell, it means it’s dead.
 Oysters should also be heavy for their size, which means they still have their liquid inside.

 7. Take Caution When Attending Dollar Oyster Nights